TheHelias/signor-martini-portfolio/src/pages/blog/lorem-ipsum-dolor-situm-3.md

 ---
 templateKey: article-page
-title: Buying  A Laptop For Video Edting - What is important?
+title: Buying  A Laptop For Professional Video Edting - What is important?
-slug: Buying  A Laptop For Video Edting - What is important?
+slug: Buying  A Laptop For Professional Video Editing - What is important?
 date: 2022-02-16T17:27:19.126Z
-cover: /img/cc_1.1.2.jpg
+cover: /img/laptop.jpg
 tags:
   - Videoediting
 meta_title: Buying  A Laptop For Video Edting - What is important?